Can I Have Two Health Insurance Plans?

 - Pregnancy care

-Once your primary insurance has paid its share, your secondary insurance covers all or part of the remaining bill.
+Once your primary insurance has paid its share, your secondary insurance covers part or all of the remaining bill.
 Secondary insurance is typically under a parent’s or spouse’s plan, or it can be a separate health plan that you purchased to extend your coverage which is often called supplemental coverage.
+Other possible examples include vision, dental, disability insurance or a life insurance policy.

-How To Determine Which Insurance Is Primary and Which Is Secondary
+How Do You Determine Primary and Secondary Health Insurance?

 Primary Insurance |